intake/intake/docs/source/glossary.rst

         catalog can contain other, nested catalogs.

     Catalog file
-        A specification file which contains a list of named entries describing how to load data sources.
+        A :term:`YAML` specification file which contains a list of named entries describing how to load data sources. :doc:`catalog`.

     Conda
         A package and environment management package for the python ecosystem, see the `conda website`_.
 Conda ensures